 Frequently Asked Questions

-- Overloading, abrupt turns, and elevated loads are primary causes.
-Ensuring loads are within capacity and centered reduces risks.
+Overloading, high-speed turns, and elevated loads are primary causes.
+Properly centered loads within capacity limits reduce risk.

-- Inspect tires monthly.
-Replace cushion tires after 1,500–2,000 hours and pneumatic tires every 5 years, or sooner if damage occurs.
+Inspect tires monthly.
+Replace cushion tires after 1,500–2,000 hours and pneumatic tires every 5 years or sooner if damaged.

-- Yes.
-Uneven surfaces, high speeds, or improper turning can destabilize even unloaded forklifts.
-Always follow safety protocols.
+Yes.
+Uneven surfaces, sharp turns, or excessive speed can destabilize even unloaded forklifts.
+Adhering to safety protocols is essential.